List of Cardfight!! Vanguard characters: Team Striders

 Team Striders is the team which Chrono formed to enter U-20 championship after TRY3 went their separate paths.
 Chrono and his former teammates form their own team in order to decide their own future and, as a result, they all ended up being rivals.

 He was taught how to play by Chrono during his first visit to Card Capital 2.
 Originally a timid boy, Taiyou became obsessed with becoming a stronger fighter like Chrono and, thus, joined Team Demise.
 After Kanzaki's resignation, Taiyou became friends with Chrono and eventually participated in the final battle with Company in Stride Gate.
 In Season 8, Taiyou enrolled to middle school as a freshman at Miyaji Academy and became a member of Chrono's new team after TRY3 split up.
-He uses Gold Paladin deck with Sunrise Ray Radiant Sword, with Gurguit being his ace.
+He uses Gold Paladin deck with Sunrise Ray Radiant Sword, Gurguit being his ace.